Cyeom97/Christopher_Yeom_ConnectFour_Game/README.md

 - The "Play" message is an "a" tag with a href of game.html.
 Therefore the user can click the play message and it would transfer to the game.html so the user can play the Connect 4 game.
 - In the game.html, I had a similar layout where there is a h1 title but this one is called "Connect 4".
 - Then underneath, I put a h2 tag with a message that would show who's turn it would be.
 With the combination of js, the message changes everytime a player's turn switches.
-- Then I would display a message on the right side of the page that would keep track of the game record to see the win, loss, and tie score.
 - I also put 42 div tags inside a parent div tag with the class "board".
 This is to create the board.
 - There are 42 spots where a token can fit in so that is why I need 42 div tags.
 - I also used a data attribute to make sure each child div tag is specific.
 This is crucial so the javascript knows when a certain spot is clicked, the proper colored token will appear.